dainst/nlp-service-docker/README.md

 For further details see: [Git docs](https://git-scm.com/book/en/v2/Git-Tools-Submodules).

 #### Setting up git submodules

+This repository contains submodules, in order to pull those, you have to run the following commands from the project
+root:

 ```
 git submodule init
 git submodule update
 ```

-If you want to work on the submodules code, you first have to navigate to its directory and checkout the branch you need.
+If you want to work on a submodules code, you first have to navigate to its respective directory and checkout the branch you need.
 The submodule will always start in a detached head state, see this [explanation](https://stackoverflow.com/questions/21980073/git-submodules-without-detached-head).

 ### Docker